Dental Bridges – Hutchinson, KS

-What is a bridge?
+What is a Dental Bridge?

 - Restore your smile

-- Fill space left by missing teeth
+- Fill the space left by missing teeth

 - Maintain facial shape